 4. Cosmetic dental procedures take a long time.

 With today’s cosmetic dental technology, we can offer services to fit your schedule and budget.
-Many cosmetic dental procedures take just an hour or two and one appointment to improve the appearance of your teeth.
+Many cosmetic dental procedures take just an hour or two and one appointment to alter the appearance of your teeth.

 5. Cosmetic dental procedures are unnecessary.